 In this case, John’s competitors would be entrepreneurs owning websites catering to health and fitness.
 Knowing your competition, not only motivates you to deliver something better but also gives you an idea as to what works in the area that you are aiming to make a mark in.

 This involves developing icons that are user-friendly and assist them in solving their problems.

-Creating an archetype of the final product so that we can have an idea about the ‘look’ or ‘layout’ of the website is prototyping.
+Creating an archetype of the final product so that we can have an idea about the ‘look’ or ‘layout’ of the website is known as prototyping.

-To notify the user of the various options that would lead him to the desired icon or page within the website is what comes under ‘notification strategy.
+To notify the user of the various options that would lead him/her to the desired icon or page within the website is what comes under ‘notification strategy'.

 A website with a greater visual appeal is sure to make an impact on the user and therefore the layouts of a number of websites are considered (to decide on the color palette etc) before zeroing in on one layout for the client’s website.